eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/exec_model.rst

     * - Watchdog
       - SHM
       - One
-      - Monitors health of open shared memory segments.
+      - Monitors health of open shared memory |br| segments.
     * - General Logging
       - Log
       - One
-      - Accumulates and writes to the appropriate consumer log entries.
+      - Accumulates and writes to the appropriate |br| consumer log entries.
     * - Security Logging
       - Log
       - One